Surgical Prehabilitation Toolkit for Healthcare Providers

 Patient Education

-• Discuss perioperative risk of delirium
+• Discuss increase risk of postoperative delirium

 • Non-pharmacological delirium prevention: